Goods and Services Tax (GST) is one of the greatest indirect tax reforms of India. Before leaping into the concept of GST, let’s first understand the

 5. Dual GST Framework

-India is a federal country, where both Centre and States have powers to levy and collect taxes under respective legislations.
+India is a federal country, where both Centre and States have powers to levy and collect taxes under respective legislation.
 Hence, a dual GST model is implemented in India.
 Under the dual model, the power to levy taxes is distributed between Centre and States.
 Accordingly there are four components of GST: CGST, SGST, IGST and UTGST.

 Integrated GST (IGST) is levied on the inter-state supply of goods and services by the Central Government.
 It is governed by the IGST Act.
 The term ‘inter-state’ supply also includes 1) imports and exports 2) goods supplied to foreign tourists and 3) goods supplied to or by Special Economic Zones (SEZs).